The jaguar is a big wild cat.

 Jaguars are often confused with leopards, but the jaguar is a larger, more solid animal with a broad head and shorter legs and tail.

 A jaguar's spots are also different.
 On its sides and back, a jaguar's spots are each a circle of -spots around a central spot, while the spots on the legs, head and underside are a solid black.
 A jaguar's fur is generally yellowish brown, but can be white, or black with black spots.
-Jaguars found in South America are black with black spots and are sometimes called black panthers (part of their scientific name is panthera).
+Jaguars found in South America are black with black spots and are sometimes incorrectly called black panthers (part of their scientific name is panthera).
+Actually there is no separate species (kind) of big cat called panther.

 Jaguars have very strong muscles on their front legs and shoulders that help them to capture prey.
 There are long claws on the front paws for grabbing and holding prey.
 Like domestic cats, they can pull their claws back or stretch them out.Their back legs are longer than their front legs, which makes them able to jump very well.
 Loose skin along the belly helps prevent injury from struggling prey.